saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ Hyperlinks in PDFs are excluded from chat responses.

- ☐ Reference tables must be formatted with rows and columns.
+ ☐ Reference tables must be formatted with rows and columns.<br><br>

 **25\.
 A marketing team is using Oracle's Generative AI service to create promotional content.
 They want to generate consistent responses for the same prompt across multiple runs to ensure uniformity in their messaging.
 They notice that the responses vary each time they run the model, despite keeping the prompt and other parameters the same.
 Which parameter should they modify to ensure identical outputs for the same input?**